List of games based on Dune: Video games

-To date, there have been five licensed Dune-related video games released.
-There have also been many Dune-based MUDs (Multi-User Dimension) and browser-based online games, all created and run by fans.
+There have been six licensed Dune-related video games released.

 Dune (1992)

 1992's Dune from Cryo Interactive/Virgin Interactive blends adventure with strategy.
-Loosely following the story of the 1965 novel Dune and using many visual elements from the 1984 film of the same name by David Lynch, the game casts the player as Paul Atreides, with the ultimate goal of driving the Harkonnens from the planet Dune and taking control of its valuable export, the spice.
+Loosely following the story of the 1965 Frank Herbert novel Dune and using many visual elements from the 1984 film of the same name by David Lynch, the game casts the player as Paul Atreides, with the ultimate goal of driving the Harkonnens from the planet Dune and taking control of its valuable export, the spice.
 Key to success is the management of spice mining, military forces, and ecology as the player amasses allies and skills.
 One aspect of the game allows the player to terraform Arrakis from a desert into a fertile and green planet, at the cost of sandworm habitat and reduced melange spice production.

 Dune II (1992)

-Dune II: The Building of a Dynasty, later retitled Dune II: Battle for Arrakis for the Mega Drive/Genesis port, was released in December 1992 from Westwood Studios/Virgin Interactive.
+Dune II: The Building of a Dynasty, later retitled Dune II: Battle for Arrakis for the European release and the Mega Drive/Genesis port, was released in December 1992 from Westwood Studios/Virgin Interactive.
 Often considered to be the first "mainstream modern real-time strategy game", Dune II established many conventions of the genre.
 Only loosely connected to the plot of the novels or films, the game pits three interplanetary houses — the Atreides, the Harkonnens, and the Ordos — against each other for control of the planet Arrakis and its valuable spice, all while fending off the destructive natural forces of the harsh desert planet itself.